devconcept/multer-gridfs-storage/README.md

 A function to control the file storage in the database.
 Is invoked **per file** with the parameters `req` and `file`, in that order.

+This module uses [`GridFSBucket`](http://mongodb.github.io/node-mongodb-native/3.1/api/GridFSBucket.html) to store files in the database falling back to [`GridStore`](http://mongodb.github.io/node-mongodb-native/3.1/api/GridStore.html) in case the previous class is not found like, for example, in earlier versions of MongoDb.

-By default, this module behaves exactly like the default Multer disk storage does.
-It generates a 16 bytes long name in hexadecimal format with no extension for the file to guarantee that there are very low probabilities of naming collisions.
+By default naming behaves exactly like the default Multer disk storage.
+A 16 bytes long name in hexadecimal format is generated with no extension for the file to guarantee that there are very low probabilities of collisions.
 You can override this by passing your own function.

 The return value of this function is an object or a promise that resolves to an object (this also applies to generators) with the following properties.